hzeller/beagleg/G-code.md

 M115             | Get firmware version.

 ###Feedrate in Euclidian space
-The axes X, Y, and Z are dealt with specially by `machine-control`: they are understood as representing coordinates in an Euclidian space (not entirely unwarranted :) ) and thus applies a feedrate in a way that the resulting path sees the given speed in space, not each individual axis:
+The axes X, Y, and Z are dealt with specially by `gcode-machine-control`: they are understood as representing coordinates in an Euclidian space (not entirely unwarranted :) ) and thus applies a feedrate in a way that the resulting path sees the given speed in space, not each individual axis: